lauratreg/hayley_broder/_posts/2017-12-16-scott-melker--music-as-emotional-currency.md

 **Why I’m obsessed:** I feel like Scott Melker gets into my head *Inception*-style and creates remixes that only my subconscious could dream up.&nbsp; His mash-ups are so good that it's now hard for me to listen to the original songs individually without feeling like something is missing.&nbsp;

 Melker understands music as “emotional currency."
-When we connect with a song, we aren't just singing the words or humming the melody, but forming personal attachment as we interpret in through the lens of our experiences.&nbsp; Melker amplifies that connection when he combines the heady warmth of nostalgia with hip hop from your "Friday Night Pre-Game" playlist.&nbsp; His unique ability to look backward and forward simultaneously makes you feel understood on a holistic level. &nbsp; With Melker, every new release is payday.&nbsp;&nbsp;
+When we connect with a song, we aren't just singing the words or humming the melody, but forming a unique attachment as we interpret it &nbsp;through the personal lens of our memories, feelings, and experiences.&nbsp; Melker amplifies that connection when he combines the heady warmth of nostalgia with hip hop from your "Friday Night Pre-Game" playlist.&nbsp; His unique ability to look backward and forward simultaneously makes you feel understood on a holistic level. &nbsp; With Melker, every new release is payday.&nbsp;&nbsp;

 Top 5 Favorites: